killergerbah/asbplayer/README.md

 If you are a non-English native, and would like to help translate asbplayer, please contact me on [Discord](https://discord.gg/ad7VAQru7m).

 ## Getting Started
+> [!NOTE]
- - *Note: asbplayer can either be used purely as a tool for subtitle control or as a deck mining tool (in which case you will need the subtitle functionality to mine).
+> asbplayer can either be used purely as a tool for subtitle control or as a flashcard creation tool (in which case you will need the subtitle functionality to mine vocabulary or sentences).
-If you want to strictly learn how to use asbplayer's subtitle features and are not interested in sentence or vocabulary mining, you can read about them under the [Detailed Usage](#detailed-usage) header.*
+If you want to strictly learn how to use asbplayer's subtitle features and are not interested in sentence or vocabulary mining, you can read about them under the [Subtitle setup and features](#subtitle-setup-and-features) header.

 First, see if you can get started by following one of the [community guides](#community-guides).